 Eric Haase homers in 1st and helps Tigers beat Mariners 5-3

+Detroit Tigers rookie catcher Eric Haase has seemingly come out of nowhere, hitting six home runs already this month.

+Matthew Boyd, though, insisted he saw it coming after pitching to Haase during the offseason.

-Eric Haase hit a two-run homer in the first inning and the Detroit Tigers beat the Seattle Mariners 5-3 Tuesday night.
+Haase extended his power surgery by hitting a hit a two-run homer in the first inning to help Detroit beat the Seattle Mariners 5-3 Tuesday night.

+“I think everyone around our team knew what Eric could do,” Boyd said.
+“Once he got the opportunity, he made the most of it.
+He’s a great catcher and he can really hit the ball.”

 Marco Gonzales (1-4) gave up four runs and five hits over four innings in his second start since coming back from a strained left forearm.

+“Marco was not quite as sharp as he was the last time out and that’s going to happen,” manager Scott Servais said.
+“He got going better in the third and fourth inning.”

-The Tigers took advantage of Gonzales early, scoring four runs in two innings.
+Before Gonzales settled in, the Tigers took advantage of him by scoring four runs in two innings.

 Seattle got a break in the second when Tigers second baseman Jonathan Schoop failed to field a bouncing ball hit to his backhand, allowing Donovan Walton to score.
 Derek Hill’s single — his first career RBI — gave Detroit a three-run lead in the second.